u0953009/11/README.md

 **1. Model Architecture**
    - The model uses pre-trained model Inception V3.
    - Inception v3 is a widely-used image recognition model that has been shown to attain greater than 78.1% accuracy on the ImageNet dataset. (https://cloud.google.com/tpu/docs/inception-v3-advanced)
-   - Since top layers of pre-trained model is too specific for the purpose which the pre-trained model was trained for, a few top layers of the pre-trained model are removed: from the top to right above mixed7 layer. (https://github.com/u0953009/Binary-Classifier/blob/master/images/inception%20v3/inception.txt)
+   - Since top layers of pre-trained model is too specific for the original purpose, a few top layers of the pre-trained model are removed: from the top to right above mixed7 layer. (https://github.com/u0953009/Binary-Classifier/blob/master/images/inception%20v3/inception.txt)
    - On top of the pre-trained model, classification layers are built: Fully connected layer(1024 units, ReLU), drop out layer(1024, drop rate 0.2) and output layer(1, Sigmoid).
    - Fine tuning - Only the added layers(classification layers) are trained for 10 epochs first, and then from mixed7 layer to the top layer are trained for 30 epochs.
        <p>&nbsp;</p>